 The Associate in Science degree in Nursing was granted continuing accreditation by the Accreditation Commission for Education in Nursing (ACEN).
-The next evaluation visit is scheduled for Fall 2018.
+The next evaluation visit is expected to be scheduled in the year 2026.
 For more information, contact Accreditation Commission for Education in Nursing, 3343 Peachtree Road, N.E., STE 850, Atlanta, Georgia 30326, www.acenursing.org, (404) 975-5000.